COMMENTARY: Advancing Freedom of Religion or Belief: Agendas for Change

 Reconsidering the question of whether we should recommence the process of producing a global legal instrument on the freedom of religion or belief might be a very good place to start.
 This would roll back the essentially negative approaches of recent years and champion a more positive vision of what religious freedom has to offer.

-- Malcolm Evans (http://www.bristol.ac.uk/law/people/malcolm-d-evans/overview.html) is Professor of Public International Law at the University of Bristol, UK, and Chair of the United Nations Sub Committee for the Prevention of Torture.
+- Professor Sir Malcolm Evans (https://web.archive.org/web/20200922055239/http://www.bristol.ac.uk/law/people/malcolm-d-evans/overview.html) is Professor of Public International Law at the University of Bristol, UK, and Chair of the United Nations Sub Committee for the Prevention of Torture.
 This is an edited text of a lecture hosted by the Archbishop of Canterbury, Dr Rowan Williams, on 8 June 2011.
-The full text of the lecture is available at http://web.archive.org/web/20110614151139/http://www.archbishopofcanterbury.org:80/articles.php/2062/archbishop-hosts-annual-lambeth-inter-faith-lecture.
+The full text of the lecture is available at https://web.archive.org/web/20110614151139/http://www.archbishopofcanterbury.org:80/articles.php/2062/archbishop-hosts-annual-lambeth-inter-faith-lecture.
 Commentaries are personal views and do not necessarily represent the views of Forum 18.
-PDF and printer-friendly views of this commentary can be accessed from http://www.forum18.org/Archive.php?article_id=1580.
+PDF and printer-friendly views of this commentary can be accessed from https://www.forum18.org/Archive.php?article_id=1580.

 For reporting and analyses of freedom of thought, conscience and belief in places named in this lecture, see: